vpolaris/Podman-Vaultwarden/README.md

 Answer the questions

 + TOKEN and Admin password are generated randomly, you can modify their values when asked
-+ Domain name, by default will be vault.bitwarden.lan, this name has to be resolvable by all machines accessing the vault.
++ Domain name, by default will be vault.vaultwarden.lan, this name has to be resolvable by all machines accessing the vault.
 You can use the hosts file but for a broader usage it's preferable to use a DNS record
 + Port number, 443 by default (https)
 + The tag version, this number will be append to the image name
 + Certificate, if you have a set of PEM certificates (CA and web server) and you want to use it to setup the apache server, answer yes and indicate their locations.
 Only useful to the first run as these certificates will be conserved between each build